demisto/content/Packs/FortiSIEM/Integrations/FortiSIEMV2/README.md

 ### fortisiem-watchlist-entry-add
 ***
-Add watch list entry to one or more watch list groups.
+Add watchlist entry to one or more watchlist groups.

 #### Base Command